Best web hosting for small business: top 8 options to choose from

 Speed and reliability taken into the account, SiteGround leaves the contenders far behind.
 All that, thanks to custom software setups and the latest hardware.

 Over 2 months, SiteGround had just 3 small outages.
-That is 99.99% uptime result.
+That resulted in a reliable uptime of 99.99%.

 As for the server speed, it averages at 217ms, which is the fastest you can expect from shared hosting.